Safaid-Ansari/Safaid-Ansari/README.md

 - 👋 Hi, I’m @Safaid-Ansari
+- 🔭 I’m currently looking for a new opportunity as a Web Developer!
-- 🏠 I belongs to Utter Pradesh
+- 🏠 I belong to Utter Pradesh
 - 👀 I’m interested in Coding World
 - 🙌 I love Coding ❤
-- 🌱 I’m currently BCA From Jamia Hamdard New Delhi
+- 🌱 I have completed BCA From Jamia Hamdard New Delhi
-- 💞️ Knowledge in different Languages like :  C/HTML/CSS/JavaScript/Java/Node.js
+- 💞️ Knowledge in different Languages like:  C/HTML/CSS/JavaScript/Java/Node.js/MongoDB/MySQL
 - 👍 I try to learn New Technology 😍

 <!---